lmweber/PrinciplesSTA/README.md

 The chapter order is specified in `_bookdown.yml`.

-Compiling and deployment to the website is done with GitHub Actions using the setup in `.github/workflows/build_book_bioc_docker.yml`.
+Compiling and deployment to the website uses the GitHub Actions setup in `.github/workflows/build_book_bioc_docker.yml`.